-The most well-known one is crafting a “Mobile Friendly” website.
+The most well-known one is crafting a “Mobile-Friendly” website.

 It simply means that the website will appear and work pretty well on a smartphone or a tablet but it will look a bit smaller than the usual website.
 This might seem a little frustrating to some as if a user is accessing the website using a phone that has a smaller sized screen, important details that are written in small fonts might seem tough to go through.
 So, my personal opinion would be to opt for a website that is mobile optimized.

-In such a way, the reformatted content, images that are well optimized for mobile users as well the main navigation buttons would seem to appear larger and clearer than it used to in the mobile-friendly version.
+In such a way, the reformatted content, images that are well optimized for mobile users as well as the main navigation buttons would seem to appear larger and clearer than it used to in the mobile-friendly version.